Stark-State-Software-Devlopment-Guild/SDGSandbox/Notes/git-github_notes/markdown/intro.md

 ### Commits

 When adding, deleting, or editing files GitHub keeps track of these changes through commits.
-Commits are GitHubs way of knowing when your added files or changes are essentially "final", or ready for release.
+Commits are GitHub's way of knowing when your added files or changes are essentially "final", or ready for release.

-###### Lets Change and Commit those changes on our Branch
+##### Lets Make a Change and Commit Those Changes on our Branch:
 > 1. Click on the README.md file when on your branch
 >
 >      ![alt text][img4]